flurach/lord/_docs/misc/coding-style.md

 ## file structure
-1. use that editorconfig file even if you can't for some reason.
+1. use that `.editorconfig` file even if you can't for some reason.
 2. surround header files with `#ifndef` blocks.
-3. all source files except `src/lord.c` must have a corresponding header file.
+3. all source files except `cli/cli.c` must have a corresponding header file.

 ## variables & macros